-- 1. Misrepresenting another individual's work as one's own, e.g. plagiarism. - 2.
-Copying from another student during an exam. - 3.
-Altering one's exam after grading for the purpose of enhancing one's grade. - 4.
-Submitting the same paper to more than one class. - 5.
-Use of any material not approved by the instructor during an exam. - 6.
-Turning in reports intended to be based on field collected data but, in fact, are not. - 7.
-Failure to respect the confidentiality of students/persons served or studied. - 8.
+- a.
+Misrepresenting another individual's work as one's own, e.g., plagiarism. - b.
+Copying from another student during an exam. - c.
+Altering one's exam after grading for the purpose of enhancing one's grade. - d.
+Submitting the same paper to more than one class. - e.
+Use of any material not approved by the instructor during an exam. - f.
+Turning in reports intended to be based on field collected data but, in fact, are not. - g.
+Failure to respect the confidentiality of students/persons served or studied. - h.
 Failure to uphold the professional standards for ethical conduct as set forth by the National Alliance for Direct Support Professionals (NADSP).